ravinrabbid/DivaCon2040/README.md

 #### Construction

-There two variants which both work equivalently well in my experience: You can use the [DivaConSlider board](pcb/DivaConSliderMpr) from the *pcb* subfolder which hosts the MPR121s, electrodes and LEDs or build it by hand without a pcb.
+There are two variants which both work equivalently well in my experience: You can use the [DivaConSlider board](pcb/DivaConSliderMpr) from the *pcb* subfolder which hosts the MPR121s, electrodes and LEDs or you can build it by hand without a pcb.

 For the latter I had success using 15mm wide copper tape strips with 2mm spacing in-between, aligning them properly using a 3D printed jig.
 Those are attached to off-the-shelf MPR121 breakout boards using the thinnest wire possible to reduce parasitic capacitance.